JackeGould/book-search/STEPS.md

 ## Back-End Specifications

 You’ll need to complete the following tasks in each of these back-end files:

-auth.js: Update the auth middleware function to work with the GraphQL API.
+DONE            auth.js: Update the auth middleware function to work with the GraphQL API.

-server.js: Implement the Apollo Server and apply it to the Express server as middleware.
+DONE            server.js: Implement the Apollo Server and apply it to the Express server as middleware.

 # Schemas directory:

-index.js: Export your typeDefs and resolvers.
+DONE            index.js: Export your typeDefs and resolvers.

 resolvers.js: Define the query and mutation functionality to work with the Mongoose models.